NicolasSiver/nodebb-plugin-ns-embed/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+**Important Note:** if you use `markdown` plugin, you should disable _Autoconvert url-like texts to links_ feature.

 ## Embeds Supported by Default

-Most embeds are responsive with a limit in width (640px)
+Most embeds are responsive

+- Youtube (short and general urls)

 ## TODO